sulfo/xml-sitemap-feed/readme.txt

 Allow: /
 `
 and upload it to your web root...

+** Error loading stylesheet: An unknown error has occurred **

+On some setups (usually using the WordPress MU Domain Mapping plugin) this error occurs.
+The problem is known, the cause is not...
+Until I find out why this is happening, please take comfort in knowing that this only affects reading the sitemap in normal browsers but will NOT affect any spidering/indexing on your site.
+The sitemap is still readable by all search engines!

+= Can I run this on a WPMU / WP3+ Multi-Site setup? =

+Yes.
+In fact, it has been designed for it.
+Tested on WPMU 2.9.2 and WPMS 3.0.1

 = Can I do a Network Activate on WP3.0 MS / Site Wide Activate on WPMU with this plugin ? =